thomasmarsh/python-turtle/turtle.md

 >
 > If you want more information, I highly recommend the amazing and detailed discussion of these issues in [What Every Computer Scientist Should Know About Floating-Point Arithmetic](http://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html).

 There's one more thing to notice: in all the drawing we've done, adding to y moves us _down_.
 We wanted `(0, -1)`, not `(0, 1)`.
 This difference is because our coordinate system on our screen is flipped from geometry norms.
-This is imporant to keep in mind.
+This is important to keep in mind.
 We'll have to negate the value of the y component to get our intended result on screen.
 So, when using `cos` and `sin` to compute our trajectory, we will have to always remember to take the negative of the `sin` result.

 > _Why is the (0,0) origin of the window in the top left of the window, and the y-axis inverted?_
 >